PART IRelease of Information (continued)

 Minister means the Minister of Justice; (ministre)

-provincial garnishment law means the law of a province relating to garnishment as it applies to the enforcement of support orders and support provisions; (droit provincial en matière de saisie-arrêt)
+provincial garnishment law means the law of a province relating to garnishment as it applies to the enforcement of orders; (droit provincial en matière de saisie-arrêt)

 support order means an order or judgment for maintenance, alimony or family financial support that is enforceable in any province; (ordonnance alimentaire)